andersganander/albumtalk/TESTING.md

 </details>

-## Browser Testing (TODO)
+## Browser Testing

-- The Website was tested on Google Chrome, Firefox, Safari browsers with no issues noted.
+- The Website was tested on Google Chrome and Firefox browsers on MacOS (Sequoia 15.1.1) with no issues noted (except for the bugs listed below).
+- When tested on Safari there was a problem with log in, which is described in more detail here: [#84][i84].

 ## Device Testing (TODO)